 Feminist backlash?
 Movements, ideologies and resistance

-This years international women's day seminar, organised by the Centre for Gender Research, explores the complex interdependence between men's movements and antifeminism, between right-wing populism, ethnonationalism and the ultra-conservative anti-gender movements.
-Invited speakers from civil society, gender studies, social sciences and humanities will shed new light on the attraction of extremist movements, conflicting gender images, as well as potential forms of feminist resistance.
+This year's international women's day seminar explores the complex interdependence between men's movements and antifeminism, between right-wing populism, ethnonationalism and the ultra-conservative anti-gender movements.
+Invited speakers will shed new light on the attraction of extremist movements, conflicting gender images, as well as potential forms of feminist resistance.

 Director Helene Aarseth, Centre for Gender Research

 Rector Svein Stølen, University of Oslo

 From danger of ‘gender’ to LGBT ‘invasion’: exploring Poland’s anti-feminism

 While the right has always been hostile to women’s rights, the new populist right has moved from attacking feminism to demonizing “gender ideology”.
 A word that sounds ominous and alien in most cultural contexts, ‘gender’ has been re-signified to mean the erosion of family and social bonds, as well as economic exploitation of ‘the people’ by the corrupt global elites.
 Arguably, anti-genderism is the new right’s way of critiquing neoliberalism.
 Demonization of gender is a global trend today, but in Poland it has been exceptionally aggressive, with three large-scale campaigns unfolding during less than a decade.
 My talk – based on research conducted with dr. Elżbieta Korolczuk – examines the underlying worldview, the changing strategic aims, the imagery and arguments used, the actors involved.
 I discuss the complex interdependence between right-wing populism, ethnonationalism and the ultra-conservative anti-gender movements.
 Finally, I suggest what forms of feminist resistance have proven most effective.